 DISCLAIMER: Army of Jane makes no claims as to the safety of abortions performed at home and acknowledges that, much like carrying a pregnancy to term, terminating a pregnancy at home can put one at risk for injury, long-term illness or even death.

 We’ve all seen the news.
-We know that Roe v Wade is at risk, especially since the appointment of Kavanaugh to the Supreme Court despite every call to find someone qualified without a past that includes being a misogynistic sexual predator.
-Of course, with him also being pro-forced birth, the current presidential regime knew exactly what they were doing when they allowed this to happen, and now we are paying the price.
+We know that Roe v Wade is at risk, especially since the appointment of Brett Kavanaugh and Amy Coney Barrett to the Supreme Court despite every call to find someone qualified without a past that includes being a misogynistic sexual predator or a fundamentalist drone.
+Of course, with both of them also being pro-forced birth, the presidential regime that hurried them into power knew exactly what they were doing when they allowed this to happen, and now we are paying the price.
 More specifically, cis-women and girls, trans men, non-binary and anyone else who harbors a fertile uterus is now potentially paying the price of forced birth while cis-born men and women who cater to them are working the system steadfastly and with great financial backing in order to call the shots on what rights women do and do not have when it comes to body autonomy.

-Aid Access supports women and trans men who are not able to access abortion services locally.
+Aid Access supports all those at risk of unwanted pregnancy – women, non-binary, trans men, ANYONE – who are not able to access abortion services locally.
 If you are healthy and less than 9 weeks pregnant, you can do the online consultation.
 A doctor will review your consultation and refer you to a trustworthy pharmacy in India where you can obtain the abortion pills.
 The helpdesk and doctor will be available to answer any question before, during and after the abortion process.
 An abortion with pills can be done safely at home as long as you have good information and access to emergency care (you need to live within one hour of a hospital) in the rare case of complications.
 We advise you to use local abortion services if at all possible.

 Once your consultation is complete and you are deemed a good candidate for terminating your pregnancy at home, the necessary pills are mailed from India to your home for a fee of $95 (Aid Access says they’ll find ways to help people who can’t pay).